About APCD Council

 In 2007, the Regional All-Payer Healthcare Information Council (RAPHIC) began as a convening organization to bring together several Northeast states that had, or were developing, All-Payer Claims Database (APCD) systems.

 The vision for RAPHIC was to support cross-state data harmonization and analytic activities.
 RAPHIC quickly expanded to include participation from states across the country to a broader set of learning network activities.
 In 2010, RAPHIC changed its name to the APCD Council to reflect the expanded reach.
+The APCD Council is a learning collaborative of government, private, non-profit, and academic organizations focused on improving the development and deployment of state-based all payer claims databases (APCDs).
+The APCD Council is convened and coordinated by the Institute for Health Policy and Practice (IHPP) at the University of New Hampshire (UNH) and the National Association of Health Data Organizations (NAHDO).

 In the time since the initial meeting in 2007, the APCD Council has helped states across the country with a variety of activities related to APCD development, including: